-- (1) The number of members of Subject Area Boards of individual doctoral programmes of study is set out in a Dean's directive, the Academic Senate of the Faculty expresses its opinion on the directive in advance.
-At least two thirds of the Subject Area Board are associate professors or full professors, at least one third of the members are not members of the academic staff of the Faculty, and at least one of them is not a member of the academic community of the University. - (2) The Subject Area Board has quorum if a simple majority of members is present.
+(1) The number of members of Subject Area Boards of individual doctoral programmes of study is set out in a Dean's directive, the Academic Senate of the Faculty expresses its opinion on the directive in advance.
+At least two thirds of the Subject Area Board are associate professors or full professors, at least one third of the members are not members of the academic staff of the Faculty, and at least one of them is not a member of the academic community of the University.

+- (2) The Subject Area Board has quorum if a simple majority of members is present.
 A resolution is adopted by a simple majority of members present.
-A member of the Subject Area Board is present even if he participates in the meeting via means of remote communication.
+A member of the Subject Area Board is present even if he participates in the meeting via means of remote communication. - (3) The Subject Area Board meets as required.

-6 Article 10 (9) of the Code of Study and Examination of the University.

-- (3) The Subject Area Board meets as required. - (4) The meeting of the Subject Area Board is managed by its chair which is the guarantor of the relevant doctoral programme of study. - (5) Minutes are taken of every meeting of the Subject Area Board and are approved by the chair of the Board. - (6) If reasons worthy of special consideration exist, a meeting of the Subject Area Board may be held using the means of remote communication. - (7) A supervisor, student, or other persons invited by the Subject Area Board chair may participate in the meeting.
+(4) The meeting of the Subject Area Board is managed by its chair which is the guarantor of the relevant doctoral programme of study.

+(5) Minutes are taken of every meeting of the Subject Area Board and are approved by the chair of the Board.

+(6) If reasons worthy of special consideration exist, a meeting of the Subject Area Board may be held using the means of remote communication.

+(7) A supervisor, student, or other persons invited by the Subject Area Board chair may participate in the meeting.